amalfra/fluid-table/README.md

 ## Usage
 Just apply `fluid-table` css class to your table element.
 Your table columns will be converted to rows in smaller displays(< 768px).
+To each td element add `data-label` attribute whose value should be the column's heading.

 ## Development